From left to right, Solip Park, Eva Ortega-Paíno and Felipe Cortés. /CNIO

 An important molecular pathway in breast cancer

 The incorporation of Eva González-Suárez heading the Transformation and Metastasis Group will boost another of CNIO’s top research lines: the study of metastasis.
-González-Suárez aims to identify new therapies for the treatment of breast cancer and other solid tumors.
+González-Suárez aims to identify new therapies for the treatment of breast cancer and other solid tumours.
 One of the objectives is to verify whether RANKL pathway inhibitors – which are already being used against bone metastases in cancer patients – may also be effective in preventing and treating these tumors and reduce the occurrence of metastases and mortality.
 Like Cortés, González-Suárez has obtained a prestigious ERC Consolidator Grant for a research project, which she has brought to the CNIO.

 “The RANK pathway acts directly on the tumor cells, but also on their environment, including the cells of the immune system that can attack the tumor and eliminate it,” explains González-Suárez.
 “Our goal is to gain insight into the mechanisms by which these and other proteins regulate tumor initiation and progression and to exploit this to develop new therapies that can reduce cancer mortality.
 Our laboratory also tries to elucidate mechanisms of resistance to chemotherapy and other treatments that are currently used in the clinic.”